rwtodd/u5tools/README.md

 with added ligatures so you can type `th`, `ng`, `ee`, `ea`, and `st` directly and get the special characters.
 This makes typing in the font a LOT more convenient.

-## U5Runes
+## WPF U5Runes App

-A WPF app which draws whatever you type in the runes used by the series.
+In the wpf-version directory, there's a WPF app which draws whatever you type in the runes used by the series.
 You have control over the colors, spacing, and shadows: